w3c-fedid/FedCM/problem.md

 From a **usability perspective**, there are also some problems with federation:

+## The NASCAR flag problem

-- **The [NASCAR](https://developers.google.com/identity/toolkit/web/federated-login#the_nascar_page) screen**: every website has a different sign-in process and has to show a list of supported identity providers for the users to choose.
+**The [NASCAR](https://developers.google.com/identity/toolkit/web/federated-login#the_nascar_page) screen**: every website has a different sign-in process and has to show a list of supported identity providers for the users to choose.
 The user is left to determine which identity provider to use, which one they may have used last time, what might happen if they pick a different IDP this time, and what what data might get shared, typically without any support from the browser in remembering the user’s past choice or highlight relevant options.
 We believe that, by pulling some of the responsibility for the browser, we can offer a personalized IDP disambiguation UI which can lead to higher conversion rates, but yet maintain user privacy.

+## The cumbersome navigation problem

-- **Cumbersome navigation**: full page redirects take the user out of context of the site they were trying to use.
+**Cumbersome navigation**: full page redirects take the user out of context of the site they were trying to use.
 IDPs also try using pop-up windows, but often because browsers are unaware of the use federation makes of popups, it has to apply a general rule across all usages, often blocking an IDP popup that would be otherwise helpful.

 # Related Problems

 Although not directly related to federation per se, there exist a number of other authentication and identity related problems that are worth mentioning, which an be addressed by other efforts that may be related to, but pursued independently of efforts to improve federation.

-## Session State Opacity
+## The Session State Opacity Problem

 Because session state management is implemented via general purpose low level primitives (e.g. cookies), when users intend to “log-out” there are no guarantee that anything necessarily happens (e.g. the origin can still know who you are, but it can pretend it doesn’t).
 Only clearing all cookies currently guarantees that an origin is not **adversarially tracking** you post log-out.
 There are proposals such as [IsLoggedIn](https://github.com/WebKit/explainers/tree/master/IsLoggedIn) to address this issue.